build-on-aws/content/tutorials/s3-batch-operations-restore/index.md

 * S3 Batch Operations CSV manifests can include an optional version ID as a third column of the CSV.
 If using a versioned bucket, we recommend that you supply the version ID of each object in your manifest.
 Batch Operations will perform the operation on the latest version if no version ID is specified.
 * Save the file as “manifest.csv”.

 1. Upload the S3 Batch Operations manifest to the S3 bucket.
 Leave the options on the default settings, and choose the **Upload** button.

 ![Alt text](Images/image(10).png)
 1. **Create and run an S3 Batch Operations job**

-    1. On the left navigation pane of the Amazon S3 console home page, choose **Batch Operations**, and then choose **Create Job**.
+    a.
+On the left navigation pane of the Amazon S3 console home page, choose **Batch Operations**, and then choose **Create Job**.

 ![Alt text](Images/image(11).png)
     1. On the **Create job** page, select the **AWS Region** where you want to create your S3 Batch Operations job.
 You must create the job in the same AWS Region in which the source S3 bucket is located.